camspec/CHBossNotifier/README.md

 Displays an alert when the Clicker Heroes immortal boss timer is about to reset.
 *For Windows only!*

-First, create a virtual environment in the CHBossNotifier directory:
+First, create a virtual environment in the CHBossNotifier directory (Python must be added to PATH):
 ```
 python -m venv env
 env\Scripts\activate